Borrowing Against Your Life Insurance Policy

 Unlike with a bank loan, there is no approval process.
 You will need to contact your life insurance company to initiate the loan.

 Be sure to review the terms of the loan and request what is called an in-force illustration, which outlines the policy loan based on your plans and reflects how interest will be applied to your loan: in advance or in arrears.
 In the former, the insurance company will charge interest for the full year.
 In the latter, interest accrues daily and is charged at the end of the year.

 Policy Loan Taxation

-As long as you pay back your loan in timely fashion, you should not be taxed on it.
-The IRS does not consider the loan to be taxable income unless your policy lapses or is surrendered.
-Then you could be taxed on the amount of the cash value plus interest.
+As long as you pay back your loan in a timely fashion, you should not be taxed on it.
+The IRS does not consider the loan to be taxable income unless your policy lapses or is surrendered, or the policy is considered a modified endowment contract.
+In these cases, you could be taxed on the amount of the cash value plus interest.